A stylized hand pressing a CALL button displayed next to a menacing face icon on a smartphone screen.

 Use a VPN to protect your internet connection and prevent data leaks

-A Virtual Private Network (VPN) adds a layer of security to your internet connection by rerouting your location to another server.
+A VPN adds a layer of security to your internet connection by rerouting your location to another server.
 This makes it harder for anyone to intercept your data, like your phone number.

 For example, your information is most vulnerable when you use public Wi-Fi.
 So, in public places, always use a VPN to prevent hackers from stealing your number through your IP.